Auditing-Korner/Apache-Sling-Auditor/docspages/configuration.md

 - **Missing required fields**: Ensure all CVE definitions have required fields
 - **Invalid severity**: Use only: critical, high, medium, low, info
 - **Invalid type**: Use only: xss, ssrf, path_traversal, info_disclosure, generic

+## Configuration Safety

+**Important**: The auditor uses `.get()` methods with defaults for most configuration access, but some sections (like `security_checks.configuration.check_dispatcher`) may cause errors if the configuration structure is incomplete.

+**Best Practice**:
+- Keep the default `config/audit_config.yaml` as a template
+- Only modify specific sections rather than removing entire sections
+- Test configuration changes with a quick scan first

+If you encounter `KeyError` exceptions, ensure all referenced configuration sections exist in your YAML file.

 ## Reloading Configuration